mhuang105/ITCyberSecurity/README.md

 Hello all.

 This is my repository for all effort made throughout the *IBM Cybersecurity Analyst* track.
-As an important disclaimer, please do **NOT** re-use or copy any of the document as your own.
+As an important disclaimer, please do **NOT** re-use or copy any of the documents and claim as your own.

 Thank you!